 Running a business is no easy way of making money, and yet that is why a lot of people start out.
 They assume that just because they have a good idea, that everything else will somehow just manage to fall into place and they’ll be making millions by the end of the year.
 But unfortunately, that’s not how it works at all.

-In fact, in most cases, you will lose money before you even see a slight profit, and that can take months, if not years to achieve.
+In fact, in most cases, your business will lose money before you even see a slight profit, and that can take months, if not years to achieve whilst avoiding going bankrupt.
 That’s why one of the best traits to have when getting into the entrepreneurial state, is patience.
 As well as hard work, drive, determination, and a positive mental attitude.

 It’s important to realise that there are so many uphill battles that you will be faced with, and that’s before you even get a sign of reassurance to carry on because it’s worth it.
 Essentially you’re going into all of this blind, and you don’t know what the outcome will be until you explore all necessary measures.
 For some people, no matter how good their idea is, or how hard they’ve worked – it just doesn’t work out, and that can be down to an accumulation of many different things, but the main thing is mere bad luck.